parrt/msds501/labs/hello.md

 ### Installing terminal software

+To install most free software on the Mac, we use use a program called [homebrew](https://brew.sh/) (just `brew` from the command line).
+It might be preinstalled on your computer, but if not, read the instructions and install it.
+It's a matter of cutting and pasting a single line that starts with `/usr/bin/ruby...`

-One of the most common commands that you will use that takes arguments is `brew`, which installs open-source software from the commandline.
-The software it installs are typically then available as commands from the commandline.
+The software `brew` installs is typically then available as a command from the commandline.
 For example, let's install `mpg123`, needed by our sound file lab.
 In might be the case that your computer already has this installed, but let's run the install anyway:

 ```bash
 $ brew install mpg123